Scorecard

 Current Comfort Level

-- Undertsanding how teams use Git and Github to keep codebases compatible and workflows aligned.
+• Undertsand how teams use Git and Github to keep codebases compatible and workflows aligned.

-restore. - Managing pull requests and merges via terminal (individual and collaborative projects).
+• Manage pull requests and merges via terminal (individual and collaborative projects).

-- Diagnosing and fxing merge/rebase conflicts.
+• Diagnose and fix merge/rebase conflicts.

-origin/mainfrom unauthorized pushes through branch protections.
+• Protect origin/main from direct or unauthorized pushes through branch protections.

 Immediate Next Steps (1–2 months)

-- Improve comfort with resolving merge conflicts independently.
+• Improve comfort with resolving merge conflicts independently.

-- Practice advanced history rewriting with
+• Practice advanced history rewriting with rebase -i (interactive rebase).

 PowerShell